saidmichael/b1ackjack/readme.txt

 Installing:

+1. Run the commands in blackjack.sql.
+2. Open bj_config.php and change the configuration there.
-Run the commands in blackjack.sql.
-The username is "Epsilon" and the password is "canada".
+3. The username is "Epsilon" and the password is "canada".

 ...That's all there is. :P